fabanc/arcgis-plus-code-generator/README.md

 level=6 will force the grid precision to be twelve digit OLC codes (.000005° x 0.0000078125°);
 ```

-# Tutorial - Generate a Grid at level 3 and compute the Plus Codes of the polygons
+## <a name="tutorial"></a>Tutorial - Generate a Grid at level 3 and compute the Plus Codes of the polygons

-ArcGIS Pro is a powerful tool.
+ArcGIS Pro is a powerful piece of software.
 You can use some built-in tools to generate a grid representing plus codes areas and compute the plus code for the centroid of each polygon using the tool we provide.

-## Generate the grid

 We're going to use the tool `Create Fishnet`.
 The full documentation can be found here: https://pro.arcgis.com/en/pro-app/latest/tool-reference/data-management/create-fishnet.htm